 Now, to be honest with you, by the end of the Central Asia Rally you probably won’t want to see any rice and any plov anymore, because this is THE staple dish all over Central Asia and Tajikistan’s national dish.
 Rice is fried together with carrots or yellow turnips – giving the dish its characteristis yellow color – and cubed meat over an open flame.

 Traditionally plov is eaten with the hands from one one larege bowl in the center of the table, but as a foreigner you’ll most likely get your own plate and even some cuttlery.

-When you really can’t see any rice anymore, all over Central Asia you’ll have the chance to switch to noodles for a while.
+When you really can’t do any more rice, you’ll have the chance to switch to noodles all over Central Asia for a while.
 These pulled noodles with vegetables and meat with a savoury sauce are of Chinese origin and the national dish of Kyrgyzistan’s Uyghur and Dungang minorities

 We’ve found the best laghman in Kyrgzzstan, but are happy to be corrected.
 Please include precise coordinates, so we can try it ourselves the next time!

 If we’ve whetted your appetite for the cuisine of Central Asia, there is still some time to apply for the Central Asia Rally in June 2021 – you can find more info here.
 And if you like it spicy, stay tuned for the second part of our culinary guide with some of the best dishes South India has to offer!